HealthDataInsight/way_of_working/docs/decisions/0003-use-keep-a-changelog-v1-1-as-the-format-for-changelogs.md

 * Good, because we can programatically create a template changelog for the first time on new and existing projects
 * Good, because scaffolds the changes needed when we tag a new release
 * Good, because we can provide helpers (using existing tooling) than convert the changelog into HTML for inclusion in an end user system
+* Bad, because, unlike fully automated tools like github-changelog-generator, effort is required to turn commit messages into plain English.